 It’s true that no one wants a dungeon-like atmosphere with every blind drawn, but closing those blinds we can is very helpful to the power bill, particularly with intense, direct afternoon sun and in rooms that are used infrequently.

 Everything we do with windows and blinds is about balance.
 If there is more heat outside than we want, the windows are closed.
 If there is less, we open them.
 But it’s about more than just temperature.

 Moisture is a big issue in homes.
 Mildew, mold, and even some corrosion of contents can take place if there is too much water vapor inside.
 When we are doing things inside the home that create a wetter atmosphere, we typically utilize mechanical means to dry things up.
 We may run the fan on the central air unit, or we could plug in dehumidifiers to capture the moisture.

 But a lower cost and easier option: Why not simply open the windows?
 Invest in an inexpensive indoor/outdoor hygrometer (or even just go by feel) and open windows when you’re trying to dry things up after carpet shampooing, plumbing leaks, or other high-moisture situations.
 These techniques will allow the passive movement of dry air from outside to do what your electric bill would have been doing.
 Just be sure to shut off your heat and air until everything is dry.

 We all have things we want to see outside, and we often go in and out repeatedly to check on them.
 It could be the doghouse where an ailing pet is recuperating, or it could be a nearby waterway that threatens to flood your property during a rainstorm.
 Whatever it is, you may be wasting a lot of heat and air conditioning with your repeated trips to monitor these changing situations.

-Windows play a lot of important roles in the home.
+Windows play a lot of important roles in the home, see more about Maverick Windows and their amazing windows.
 Making the most of them from a green perspective means thinking about all those roles and analyzing ways that you can make better use of them for energy savings.